Alt text or media description?

-Alt Text vs Image Descriptions: What’s the difference, and when to use them?
+Alt text vs media descriptions: What’s the difference, and when to use them?

 Alt text and media descriptions are two of the simplest ways to make your content more inclusive.
-They sound similar, but they’re not the same and they serve different purposes (and the fun thing is that both will help your SEO!)
+They sound similar, but they’re not the same and they serve different purposes (and both will help your SEO!)

 What is Alt Text?